 - Know your partner’s sexual health history, including number of partners and past experiences with sexually transmitted infections.

 - Use condoms and dental dams during every sexual encounter.
-Click here for tips on using condoms correctly.
 (A dental dam is a small piece of plastic that covers the genitals during oral sex.)

 - Limit your number of sexual partners.
 Risk for HPV infection increases with the number of partners you have.
 If your partner has had multiple sex partners, that increases your risk, too.

 - Centers for Disease Control and Prevention